flatcar/Flatcar/draft.md

 again.

 Terms may be staggered so that X seats are up each cycle, or all seats may be selected together.
-The exact approach is X.
+The exact approach is X *(term limits and staggering for terms after the founding term are part of the founding mandate — see "Founding mandate" above)*.

 ### Company representation

 The project may choose to limit the number of seats held by people from the same company.

-The exact company representation rule for the Technical Committee is X.
+The exact company representation rule for the Technical Committee is X *(founding-term seats are not subject to a same-company limit; a rule for subsequent terms is part of the founding mandate — see "Founding mandate" above)*.

 ### Vacancies

-If a member leaves before the end of their term, the vacancy is filled by X.
+If a member leaves or is removed before the end of their term, the vacancy is filled by the next-highest-ranked, still-eligible candidate from that seat's original election — i.e. the runner-up who did not win a seat moves in to serve out the remainder of the term.
+If no such candidate is available, the vacancy-filling process is X.

 ### Removal